CodeWithNachi/docker-with-nachi/docker_concepts/Lesson-01.md

 sort: 1
 ---

-# Docker Container Is Similar To An Application
+# Docker Container: Similarity With Application

 ## Intention
  * Understand what is an image